Eschatologue/CM_wiki/docs/lore/glossary.md

 *Culture, Myrkheim*

 The Book of Grudge is not an actual book but a legendary compilation of civilisations, societies, and communities that have been destroyed (or are in the process of being destroyed) by the dwarves of Myrkheim.
 Each entry signifies a deep-seated grievance, marking those who have wronged the dwarves in any significant way.
-The concept serves as a powerful reminder that the dwarves are relentless in their pursuit of justice; to be inscribed within this "book" is to invite the wrath of Myrkheim upon you.
+To be inscribed within this "book" is to invite the wrath of Myrkheim upon you.

 ---